 The Western North Carolina High Country is in the South at around 3,400’ elevation, but with a similar winter climate as Toronto, Ontario, Canada!
-North Carolina Winter temperatures can reach -25°F, even colder with the wind chills.
+Western North Carolina Winter temperatures can reach -25°F, even colder with the wind chills.
 Weather Forecast can change dramatically without notice.
 An Emergency Weather Radio can keep you informed.
 Most visitors to the Western North Carolina High Country are from the Deep South, and are not used to driving in deep snow and ice, in severe cold temperatures with 60 m.p.h. wind gusts.
-Our North Carolina Winter Driving Tips might be handy for you, especially if you are coming up north from Florida...
+Our Western North Carolina Winter Driving Tips might be handy for you, especially if you are driving up north from South Carolina, Georgia or Florida.

 Winter Driving in the Western North Carolina Blue Ridge Mountains is a whole lot different than winter driving in the Low Country, on straight and level, clean surface streets of the city.

 The First Tip for Winter Driving in the Blue Ridge Mountains is to SLOW DOWN!!!
-If the road is snow or ice covered, use 1st or 2nd Gear instead of Drive (D).
+The Second Tip is Don”t Tail Gate!
+If the road is snow or ice covered, use 2nd Gear instead of Drive (D).
 Do not exceed 25 m.p.h. on snow and ice.
-Go especially slow on curves and steep hills, which are everywhere.
+Go especially slow on curves and steep hills, which are everywhere up here.
+Stopping distances are greatly increased when on snow and ice.

 Check the North Carolina Highway Conditions 1 (877) DOT-4YOU before you travel to the Western North Carolina High Country and the Blue Ridge Mountains.